-As Advent begins and our year comes to a beginning and an end, it’s time for my annual sharing of ideas for sharing our abundance with charities that do something to directly help others while seeking to make broader social change.
+As 2015 comes to an end, it’s time for my off and on sharing of ideas for sharing our abundance with charities and non-profits that do something to directly help others while seeking to make broader social change.
 Most of the charities have a link on their website to make donations on line, but all welcome donations through the mail.
 Several of these charities I’ve been on the board of; others are ones who do unique work that I support.
-Not all of the groups I suggest supporting are charities—OCAP isn’t, for example—but all could use your financial support.
+Not all of the groups I suggest supporting are able to give charitable receipts—OCAP isn’t, for example—but all could use your financial support.

 St. Clare’s still seeks ways to develop new affordable housing efforts while continuing to provide affordable housing to people, most of whom come as a result of referrals from agencies working directly with the homeless, marginalized and difficult to house.
 St. Clare’s grew out of Toronto Action for Social Change, which organised a number of creative protests during the Harris years.
 While the website is being redeveloped, more information can be found at: https://www.canadahelps.org/en/charities/st-clares-multifaith-housing-society/

 From the good food box programme to community gardening to advocating for sustainable food policies, FoodShare works hard to make sure that social justice includes what is on the table.
-More information can be found at: http://www.foodshare.net/ As Foodshare has a number of social enterprises, it helps to make a note on cheques that the funds are for a donation.
+More information can be found at: http://www.foodshare.net/ As Foodshare has a number of social enterprises it sponsors, it helps to make a note on cheques that the funds are for a donation to Foodshare.

 4. Canadian Alternative Investment Foundation (CAIF),